huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 - `Size`: Moves the set amount times the size of the element.
 So X="1" moves the element by its entire width in the X direction.
 - `ParentSize`: Same as `Size` but uses the elements parents size instead.
 - `LayoutChange`: Used in response to a @(LayoutAnimation) to move the element by the amount of a layout change.
-- `Keyboard`: Moves the element relative to the size of the keyboard.
+- `Keyboard`: Moves the element relative to the size of the eyboard.

 `<Move X="0.5" RelativeTo="Size"/>` will move the element by half of its own width in the x-direction.
 Move corresponds to adding a @(Translation) on the element and using @(Change) to animate its X and Y values.
 The following two examples give the same result.